Skip to content

 Is there a drop bag service?

 Please note that you are only allowed 1 (one) drop bag.
-This 1 bag should not exceed 30L (think smaller carry-on luggage)…and the weight needs to be kept to a minimum since everything needs to be carried in to the aid station.
-Actual weight will be determined at a later date.
+This 1 bag should not exceed 30L (think smaller carry-on luggage)…and the weight needs to be kept to a minimum please and thanks!

-Everyone’s drop bags need to be at the start/finish Friday evening by 9pm, clearly labelled with your name and your bib #.
-If they’re not, you’re out of luck.
+Everyone’s drop bags need to be at the start/finish Friday evening by 9pm, clearly labelled with your name, distance and your bib #.

-The drop bag location on course will be at the “MacKinnon’s Brook Bridge” Aid Station.
+**NEW FOR 2024: The only drop bag location on course will be at the “Broad Cove Banks Road” Aid Station.

 You will see your drop bag at the following distances: